Geeth1002/SWPM-Project/README.md

 ~ Welcome to NSBM Smart Timetable ~

+Based on Laravel - The PHP Framework For Web Artisans

+Use a Laravel Boilerplate Project - http://laravel-boilerplate.com ... an easy to learn API and is built on a Bootstrap foundation with a front and backend architecture.

 01. Clone the project. (https://github.com/Geeth1002/SWPM-Project.git)
 02. Open XAMPP contorl panel and turn on Apache and MySQL Servers.
 03. Create empty database in phpmyadmin (DB Name : nsbmtimetable).